HeardLibrary/linked-data/vanderbot/acquire_wikidata.md

 ## Running the script

-The script requires that you have Python 3 installed on your computer.
-It is run at the command line by entering
+The script REQUIRES that you have Python 3 installed on your computer.
+It REQUIRES the [requests](https://docs.python-requests.org/en/latest/) module, which is not part of the Python Standard Library, so you may have to use PIP to install it prior to running the script.

+The script is run at the command line by entering:

 ```
 python acquire_wikidata_metadata.py